dingkillerwhale/OSLO/README.md

 ## Commands(Functions)

-*Non-curly-bracket format in commands are preffered in case select one of those funtions existed in the command*
+*Non-curly-bracket format in commands are preferred in case select one of those funtions existed in the command*

 stp - set_preference: set the values of the preference given by the Preference_to_set argument.